Docking (animal): Pigs

 Tail-docking in pigs is typically carried out without anesthetic when the piglet is three to four days old, causing acute trauma and pain.
 Commercially raised domestic pigs kept in close quarters have their tails docked to prevent chewing or biting each other's tails.
 Pig producers in Brazil and Thailand have stopped tail docking for animal welfare reasons.
+Routine tail-docking without anesthesia has been illegal in the EU since 1994.
+The Council Directive 2008/120/EC of 18 December 2008 laying down minimum standards for the protection of pigs prohibited all tail-docking of pigs in the EU.
+Finland and Sweden have banned and eliminated tail-docking on the member state level, but in the rest of the EU, routine illegal tail-docking of pigs has been continuing with impunity, as pig farmers argue that they do not manage to prevent tail-biting by implementing recommended measures.

-Routine tail-docking without anesthesia is illegal in the EU.
-The practice continues among large US pig producers.
+The practice also continues among large US pig producers.

 Sheep

-Many breeds of sheep have their tails docked to reduce the buildup of faeces which can encourage fly strike.
-Also used for this purpose is mulesing.
+Many breeds of sheep have their tails docked to reduce the risk of fly strike.
+Mulesing is also used for that purpose.
 Docking also makes it easier to view a grown ewe's udders to detect potential problems.

 While tail docking is an effective preventive method in some cases, if it is not carried out correctly it may result in other problems such as ill thrift or rectal prolapse.
 In lambs, tail docking at the distal end of the caudal folds tends to minimize docking effects on incidence of rectal prolapse.
 Docking at that length has been recommended by the American Veterinary Medical Association.
-In the UK the law states that for sheep docked tails should at a minimum cover the anus in male lambs, and the vulva in female lambs.
+In the UK, the law states that for sheep, docked tails should at a minimum cover the anus in male lambs, and the vulva in female lambs.
 These minimum lengths are also recommended in Canada.

 Depending on the animal and the culture, docking may be done by cutting (knife or other blade), searing (gas or electrically heated searing iron), or constriction methods, i.e. rubber ring elastration.
 The Canadian Veterinary Medical Association indicates that pain, stress, recovery time and complications associated with docking of livestock will be minimized by docking when animals are under one week of age.
 However, docking of lambs within 24 hours of birth is not recommended, as it may interfere with ingestion of colostrum and/or formation of the maternal bond.
 In the UK the law requires that docking on sheep using constriction methods must be performed within the first week of the animal's life.
 The UK Farm Animal Welfare Council has noted that this limitation can be problematic in management of hill flocks where normal practice is to handle lambs as little as possible during the first week "to avoid mis-mothering, mis-adventure and injury."